 counseling as a couple can help strengthen your emotional connection with your

 partner.
 Improving a stressed relationship is likely to improve your sexual

-It is normal to lack desire for a partner who forces
+nonstressed with plays a big part in your desire level.
+It's normal to lack desire for a partner who forces

 sex or is verbally abusive or physically violent.
-For more information, see the

-Treatment for decrease of sexual arousal
+Treatment for decreased sexual arousal

 - Counseling, to help adjust expectations of sexual

-Treatment for an inability to reach orgasm
+Treatment for inability to reach orgasm

 changing any medicine that is known to affect orgasm.
 But don't stop taking your medicine without talking to your doctor first.

 If you're having trouble with orgasm or it takes much longer than it used to, you can try a number of things at home, such as self-stimulation and fantasy.